luciangreen/listprologinterpreter/README.md

 June 2019

 rcaw.paste added - this can be run each day to meet daily regimen requirements, such as preventing unwanted thoughts (mindreadtestsec.pl), giving meditators thoughts (mindreadingcaw.pl) and giving thoughts about psychoanalysis (mindreadtestpsychiatrist.pl).

+Caution: follow instructions in https://github.com/luciangreen/listprologinterpreter/blob/master/Instructions_for_Using_texttobr(2).pl.txt when using texttobr, texttobr2 or mind reader to avoid medical problems.